The Professional Market-place Is Changing

 And marketing professional services is even more different.

 Professionals are trained and qualified in the knowledge and skills of their profession.
 But that training usually provides very little about how to find clients - or rather, how to help clients find you.
-There may be a suggestion that clients will arrive under their own steam when they need your help.
+There may be a suggestion from academics that clients will arrive under their own steam when they need your help.
 But in the real market-place you have to do more than that.

 This website is for professionals like Solicitors, Accountants, Architects, Surveyors, Engineers, Doctors, Consultants, etc. It will help you to consider: